kubernetes-sigs/cluster-api/docs/book/src/tasks/automated-machine-management/healthchecking.md

       # Machine health.
       nodeStartupTimeoutSeconds: 600

+      # (Optional) nodeDeleting makes the MachineHealthCheck consider a Machine unhealthy if its
+      # Node is being deleted, i.e. the Node has a deletionTimestamp set, for at least timeoutSeconds.
+      # If this field is not set, a Node that is being deleted does not cause the Machine to be
+      # considered unhealthy.
+      nodeDeleting:
+        timeoutSeconds: 0

       # Conditions to check on Nodes for matched Machines, if any condition is matched for the duration of its timeout, the Machine is considered unhealthy
       unhealthyNodeConditions:
       - type: Ready